Daraudom/Flixster_pt1/README.md

 ## Notes

 The biggest challenge I stumbled is having to deal with frequent installation errors of my app.
 Initially, it was fine but towards the end I wasn't able to run my app.
 It kept saying that the connection was refused.
 I tried looking it up and tried different things, but it still didn't work.
 Hence, I wasn't able to produce a walkthrough or check if my app is functional.
+I currently have a problem displaying each movie line by line.

 ## License